 Credit Adjustments (Negative Entry) are used when you want to give your customers a 'discount'.
 A credit entry will reduce their balance.

-For example, A Customer has made a one-off deposit of £2,000/- and is expecting his monthly bills to be deducted or adjusted from the deposit balance or credit remaining.
+For example, A Customer has made a one-off deposit of £2,000/- and expects his monthly bills to be deducted or adjusted from the remaining deposit balance or credit.

 How Do I Make a Credit Entry?

-When passing a credit entry or adjustment, you have to enter the amount as a negative entry.
+When passing a credit entry or adjustment, you must enter the amount as a negative one.
 This is how the credit entry of a deposit of £2,000 should look like:

 Debit Adjustments (Positive Entry) are usually only used for refunds and balance forwards when transferring balances from another system or external record.